Table of Contents

 Water softeners are fairly simple to install without the help of a plumber or handyman.
 Each system will require a slightly different installation process, and your water softener will outline specific step-by-step instructions for the task.

 Step by step process – salt based

-If you haven’t purchased a water softener yet and you’re curious to learn more about the installation process, we’ve outlined the step-by-step process for installing a salt based water softener below:
+If you haven’t purchased a water softener yet and you’re curious to learn more about the installation process, we’ve outlined the step-by-step process for a salt based water softener installation below:

 - Find the best location for your water softener in your home or business.
 Ideally, you’re looking to install it as close to the water’s entry point into your home as possible.
 This means you’ll be able to send water from your water softener into your heater, so that the hot water won’t damage the water softener.

 - Make sure your incoming water pressure is between 40 and 70 PSI, at a minimum of 30 PSI and a maximum of 120 PSI.